NRLMMD-GEOIPS/geoips/docs/source/userguide/plugin_extend.rst

         * # Your package name can be anything so long as it doesn’t have dashes
             * export MY_PKG_NAME=cool_plugins
             * export MY_PKG_DIR=$GEOIPS_PACKAGES_DIR/$MY_PKG_NAME
+            * # Note, you can also add these to your .bashrc if you plan on using these references often.
     * Back in your terminal window, run the series of following commands:
         * # Clone the template repository from GitHub
             * cd $GEOIPS_PACKAGES_DIR